Rain-flood-informed-vehicle-routing/article-jupyter-notebook-and-data/README.md

 ## Licence

-This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike license.